Photo: DOT Press Conference September 2011

 For detailed information about APS, see Accessible Pedestrian Signals: A Guide to Best Practices.

-Check this page for accessible pedestrian signal locations in New York City.
+Check this link for accessible pedestrian signal locations in New York City.

 Click this sentence to find out what accessible pedestrian signals sound like.